Nudel420/Chip8-Emulator/README.md

 # Chip8-Emulator
-A simpel CHIP8-Emulator written in C.
+A simple CHIP8-Emulator written in C.